orchest/orchest/docs/source/getting_started/orientation.rst

 How Orchest works
 -----------------

+The shell script ``orchest`` will mount the Docker socket to the ``orchest-ctl`` container to manage the local Docker containers necessary for running Orchest.
+In addition, the Docker socket is necessary for the dynamic spawning of containers that occurs when running individual pipeline steps.

+.. some

 Orchest runs as a collection of Docker containers and stores a global configuration file.
 The location for this config is ``~/.config/orchest/config.json``.